 With Looppanel, you can:

-• Transcribe your user interviews in minutes with over 90%+ accuracy.
+• Transcribe your user interviews in minutes with over 90%+ accuracy and auto-tagging of data

 • Generate automatic notes that highlight the key takeaways from your interviews.